08 Apr 2025

 Hugo

-Just learned a little about Hugo recently.
+I learned a little about Hugo recently.
 Hugo is based on Markdown instead of Perl.
-It is implemented in Go and uses Go's conventions about modules and source organization.
+It is implemented in the Go language and uses Go's conventions about modules and source organization.
 Similar to expandfile, Hugo input consists of HTML and extension constructs -- Hugo uses {{ ... }} instead of %[ ... ]% .
 It has variables, function expansion, and function definition.
 Looks slick.
 It supports multi-language translation, templates, themes, and static websites.